-Destination Graduation - Florida High School Diploma Pathways
+Destination Graduation - Florida High School Diploma Options

-In Florida, students may choose from a number of graduation pathways.
-Graduation pathways may impact future employment choices, as well as further education and training.
-Be sure to select the most appropriate graduation pathway for your youth.
+In Florida, students may choose from a number of graduation options.
+Graduation options may impact future employment choices, as well as further education and training.
+Be sure to select the most appropriate graduation pathway option.
 This should be discussed with the IEP team and may be revisited if needed.

-24-Credit Standard Diploma: There are three 24-credit high school diploma pathways.
-Details are provided in the Graduation Pathways Chart on pages 6 and 7.
-The majority of students with disabilities will complete the pathway available to all students.
-There are also two graduation pathways available only to students with disabilities.
+24-Credit Standard Diploma: There are three 24-credit high school diploma options.
+Details are provided in the Graduation Options Chart on pages 6 and 7.
+The majority of students with disabilities will complete the option available to all students.
+There are also two options available only to students with disabilities.
 These two options allow students to substitute a career and technical education (CTE) course with related content for one credit in each of the four core content areas.
-The second of the pathways for students with disabilities is designed specifically for students with significant cognitive disabilities who earn credits via access courses and are assessed using an alternate assessment.
-Learn more information about this at the bottom of this page. \Note - The 24-credit pathways may also be completed as 18-credit options. \\Note - Some districts have additional credits requirements for graduation.
+The second of the options for students with disabilities is designed specifically for students with significant cognitive disabilities who earn credits via access courses and are assessed using an alternate assessment.
+Learn more information about this at the bottom of this page.
+Note - The 24-credit options may also be completed as 18-credit options.
+Note - Some districts have additional credits requirements for graduation.

-18-Credit ACCEL Pathway:
+18-Credit ACCEL Option:

-Students in the 18-credit ACCEL pathway must meet all the graduation requirements for a 24-credit standard diploma, except they need to earn only three elective credits instead of eight.
+Students in the 18-credit ACCEL option must meet all the graduation requirements for a 24-credit standard diploma, except they need to earn only three elective credits instead of eight.
 Physical education and an online course are not required.
 As this is an accelerated option, this pathway should be carefully considered.